Last Updated: 29 May 2019

 3. To enable the implementation of research results and the acquisition of the ability to play a leadership role in a wide range of subject areas, activities are conducted to encourage students to hold discussions with leaders in various fields of study, implement initiatives contributing to society, and implement research results.
 In particular, to be successful in a global society, emphasis is laid on activities in English and overseas activities.
 Credits are recognized for each activity based on the evaluation methods, including the evaluation of submissions ranging from plans to reports on accomplishments and the evaluation of presentations.

-1. The Graduate School of Advanced Integrated Studies in Human Survivability, in principle, awards the doctoral (integrated arts) degree to students who have been enrolled for more than five years, have acquired the “necessary credits for completion” prescribed separately, have received research guidance and passed the evaluation of the doctoral dissertation and the examination conducted by this university, and have acquired the following skills:
+1. The Graduate School of Advanced Integrated Studies in Human Survivability, in principle, awards the doctoral degree of philosophy to students who have been enrolled for more than five years, have acquired the “necessary credits for completion” prescribed separately, have received research guidance and passed the evaluation of the doctoral dissertation and the examination conducted by this university, and have acquired the following skills:

 (1) Are able to work independently with a high level of ethics in pioneering and original academic research from a holistic and global perspective to resolve the various complex and complicated issues of human and global survival and are able to achieve academic results that are innovative, original, and have applied value through excellent abilities to promote research planning.